Why You Should Always Wear A Suit When Interviewing

 We sometimes hear the argument that when interviewing at an organization with a casual culture, you can dress down and leave the suit in your closet.
 Our experience tells us this is a risky move.
 We’ve heard too many hiring authorities question candidates’ professionalism when they showed up (either in-person or to a video interview) dressed too casually.
 Not wearing a tie is a deal breaker for many employers.
 It’s a sign of respect to dress up and if you “dress down” before you have the job, they may question what you’ll actually wear to the job when you’re employed.

 At the end of the day, you never want an organization to question your professionalism because you didn’t wear a suit.
 Have an in-person or video interview?
 Always wear your suit.

-Dad passed away last year.
+Dad has since passed away.
 During the planning for his service, several family members asked what I would be wearing.